 An inner can was placed inside the main bucket.
 Ice and rock salt were placed between the two vessels.
 Because salt lowers the temperature of ice, a thin layer of milk froze in the inner can.

-Ingeniously, Nancy Johnson used a crank on the outside that was connected by meshed gears to a paddle inside.
+Ingeniously, she used a crank on the outside that was connected by meshed gears to a paddle inside.
 The hand crank moved the paddle that scraped the frozen milk from the walls to expose a layer of milk not yet frozen.
 The consistent stirring and temperature resulted in smoother ice cream with a consistent texture.
 Brava Nancy!

 Thanks to Nancy Johnson’s patent, ice cream could be made much faster than before.
 Because her device was small, less salt and ice were necessary.
 Thus, ice cream was affordable for everyone.
 As progress was made in the technology of manufacturing and freezing, ice cream became a mega industry.